bryanlopezcodes/tip-calculator/README.md

 # tip-calculator
-a small web app to calculate tips
+a small web app to calculate tips using JavaScript